GabbySang/LearningNewLanguage/README.md

   _Similar to the 'pig latin' exercise I had made in Ruby.
 Involves loops, comparing arrays and changing words into new structures._

+Some of the above mini projects involved learning from translation.
+As aforementioned Whale Language was similar to Pig Latin in Ruby so I knew I had to use arrays and be able to iterate through text to find particular letters.
+I was able to explore if/else if/else statements from Rock, Paper, Scissors and as I had already done such a task in Ruby I could see how I structured that and then modify for the changes in syntax.
+I also was able to use loops that were a familiar concept introduced in Ruby.
+However I quickly realised that in Ruby there were many ways of looping through data structure (.each, .inject, .map etc) compared to in JavaScript where the for and while loops can be used in many different ways to the same effect.

+Learning by translation provided a useful framework for quickly ascertaining what may be useful to learn in Javascript and how it may feature in more complicated code and testing in the future.